Image courtesy of the Department of Mathematics, University of Edinburgh

 As Assistant Lecturer at Edinburgh University, Marion Ross set up a course in acoustics for music students.
 She took a keen interest in the construction of the Royal Festival Hall in London, one of the first concert halls to be designed for its acoustical qualities, not entirely successfully!

-Marion Ross was the focus for this group during their Minerva Scientifica workshops.
+Marion Ross was the focus for this group during their Minerva Scientifica workshops in 2017.
 Her story – told to them by Catherine Booth from the National Library of Scotland – inspired them to think of all the amazing things in the world that they would like to investigate – just as she did.
 Years later we still perform this music at every single Minerva Scientifica show, but it has been transformed into an audience participation sing-a-long-a-physics song!
 Do join in and see if you can answer the questions asked during the performance by children from All Saints Primary School!

 Marion Ross was educated at Edinburgh Ladies College then Edinburgh University.
 She trained as a teacher of mathematics in Cambridge.
 She gained her PhD back at Edinburgh University.